linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 Make sure that the MX record is changed for all domains and subdomains that might receive email.
 If setting up a brand new domain, these steps can be performed prior to configuring the mail server.
 When using Linode's [DNS Manager](/docs/platform/manager/dns-manager/), create an MX record that points to the desired domain or subdomain, and then create an A record for that domain or subdomain, which points to the correct IP address.

-## Update Hosts File On Your Email Server
+## Update the Hosts File on Your Email Server

 Verify that the `hosts` file contains a line for the Linode's public IP address and is associated with the **Fully Qualified Domain Name** (FQDN).
 In the example below, `192.0.2.0` is the public IP address, `hostname` is the local hostname, and `hostname.example.com` is the FQDN.